 HPP purchased this property in 2015 from a large publicly traded corporation.
-The escrow was completed in less than thirty days, so HPP took an enormous leap of faith that it’s underwriting was accurate.
+The escrow was completed in less than thirty days.
+HPP used cash to fund the acquisition.
+Purchasing a vacant building in dire need of significant repositioning, HPP took an enormous leap of faith that its underwriting was accurate.

-HPP proceeded with the acquisition because of the property’s excellent location in North San Diego county, the large remote parking lot that could be converted to a yard or sold off separately, and the defensible cost basis at which the property could be purchased.
+HPP proceeded with the acquisition because of the property’s excellent location in North San Diego County and the intensifying demand from smaller tenants in the market.

-In order to meet the demand in the submarket, HPP converted the property from a single tenant building to six units ranging from 15,000 sf to 40,000 sf.
-HPP demolished portions of the building and a 300,000 gallon water tank that contributed to the site’s functionality challenges.
-HPP designed a site plan that included the engineering of a 4 position dock well that boasted modern truck turning and loading dimensions.
+HPP designed a site plan that included the engineering of a 4-position dock well that boasted modern truck turning and loading dimensions.
 Ultimately, the property was reduced to just 170,000 square feet but four of the project’s six units were served by multiple loading docks that significantly increased their appeal.

 HPP spared no expense in converting the property into a modern institutional quality project.
 A $1 million EPDM roof was installed with 2% skylights and state of the art LED interior and exterior lighting.
 More than 30,000 square feet of new flooring was poured, new landscaping was installed, exterior and interior painting completed and a fully renovated office environment was developed.
 Finally, a state of the art ESFR fire suppression system was constructed to make the property a fully competitive warehouse property.

-Upon the completion of its repositioning, the property was rapidly leased to six tenants and eventually sold to a national investment firm.
+Upon the completion of its repositioning, the property was rapidly leased to six tenants and ultimately sold to a national investment firm.